Amer Sports: Focus on sport (1986–present)

-In 2007, Amer Sports' North American headquarters were moved from Portland, Oregon to the historic American Can Company of Utah Building Complex in Ogden, Utah.

-In 2008 Amer Sports divided its operations into three business units: winter sport, outdoor sports, ball sports (Wilson, Louisville Slugger, and DeMarini).
+In 2007, Amer Sports' North American headquarters were moved from Portland, Oregon to the historic American Can Company of Utah Building Complex in Ogden, Utah.In 2008 Amer Sports divided its operations into three business units: winter sport, outdoor sports, ball sports (Wilson, Louisville Slugger, and DeMarini).

 In April 2018, Amer Sports acquired the Swedish sportswear manufacturer Peak Performance from IC Group, a Danish entity.
 Amer Sports largest owners were Keva, the Civil and Water Engineering Fund, Ilmarinen, Mandatum and Ilkka Brotherus.
 In December, an investor consortium called Mascot Bidco, announced its takeover bid for Amer Sports.
 The consortium included ANTA Sports, FountainVest Partners, Anamered Investments, and Tencent.
 Amer Sports shares were valued at 4.6 billion euros, 40 percent over their average market value.
 Under the terms of the offer, Amer Sports remained a separate business entity, while Anta Sports provide R&D and production resources required for expansion on the Chinese market.
-Anta Sports is China’s largest sportswear manufacturer.
+Anta Sports is China's largest sportswear manufacturer.
 Chip Wilson, the founder of Lululemon Athletica, owns about one-fifth of Amer Sports.
 Amer Sports was among the largest companies on the Helsinki Stock Exchange, with a market capitalization of approximately 4 billion euros.

 In 2019, Amer Sports completed its divestment of Mavic before selling it 2020.

 In December 2020, Amer Sport sold Precor to the American exercise equipment manufacturer Peloton.

 In January 2022, it was reported that Amer Sports would sell Suunto to Liesheng, a Chinese company specializing in wearable technology.

+In February 2024, Amer Sports went public again through an initial public offering and was listed on the New York Stock Exchange.
+The company raised $1.4 billion in its offering and was valued at $6.5 billion.

 Organization

-The company has offices in for example Finland, Poland, Germany, China and USA and manufacturing and sales locations worldwide.
-Amer Sports is owned by ANTA Sports, FountainVest Partners, Anamered Inverstments, and Tencent.
+The company has offices in for example Finland, Poland, Germany, China and US and manufacturing and sales locations worldwide.
+Amer Sports is owned by Anta Sports, FountainVest Partners, Anamered Investments, and Tencent.

 Brands

-Amer Sports brands includes Atomic, Arc'teryx, Armada, Enve Composites, Peak Performance, Salomon, and Wilson Sporting Goods.
+Amer Sports operates multiple brands that it has acquired over the years.